 Key Safeguarding Staff at Brandling Primary School

-The person in Brandling who is responsible for safeguarding is Mrs Carr, our Headteacher.
-If you have any concerns or worries about your friends, your child or another child then please talk to Mrs Carr.
+The person in Brandling who is responsible for safeguarding is Mrs Clennell, our Headteacher.
+If you have any concerns or worries about your friends, your child or another child then please talk to Mrs Clennell.

-Mrs Langdon, our Family Support Worker, helps Mrs Carr to keep our children and families safe.
+Mrs Langdon, our Family Support Worker, helps Mrs Clennell to keep our children and families safe.

 Brandling Primary School Governors also support Safeguarding.